lonnieezell/Bonfire/bonfire/docs/layouts_and_views.md

 <a name="data"></a>
 ### View Data

-Instead of using a $data array to pass content to your view, or using `$this->load->vars()`, you can use `Template::set_data()` to make the data usable within the view.
+Instead of using a $data array to pass content to your view, or using `$this->load->vars()`, you can use `Template::set()` to make the data usable within the view.
 This should follow the same format that you are used to using, namely being an array of key/value pairs.

     // Instead of...
     $data = array(
-        'title' => 'Page title'
+        'title' => 'Page title',
     );
     $this->load->view('index', $data);

     // You should use...
-    Template::set_view('title', 'Page title');
+    Template::set('title', 'Page title');
     Template::render();

 In order to make the transition from a familiar CodeIgniter practice to Bonfire simpler, you can pass an array in as the only parameter.